Graviton-Code-Editor/Flutter/readme.md

 This is a Flutter plugin for Graviton Editor, it allows you to:

-- Run the app directly to your device
+- Run the app directly on your device
-- You can choose between the connected devices
+- You can choose between connected devices